 66% of Paris Agreement signatories commit to restoring or protecting ecosystems in their NDCs

-Of 167 NDC, 103 include commitments to the restoration or protection of nature in their adaptation plans, while an additional 27 describe such actions in their mitigation plans.
+Of 167 NDC, 103 include commitments to working with natural ecosystems in their adaptation plans, while an additional 27 describe NbS actions in their mitigation plans (76 nations include NbS actions in both their adaptation and mitigation plans).
 Nature-based Solutions were particularly prominent in the adaptation plans of low or lower-middle income tropical and subtropical nations (explore these patterns on the map below).

-The most commonly implemented or planned NBS action is the protection and/or restoration of terrestrial forests or woodlands, coastal and marine habitats, and river catchments (including wetland).
-Far rarer, overall, are plans to restore and protect montane habitats or grasslands and rangelands; we note that almost all examples of grassland or rangeland NBS actions come from Africa, despite the extensive presence of these habitats on other continents.
+The most commonly implemented or planned NbS adaptation action is the protection, restoration and/or afforestation of terrestrial forests or woodlands, coastal and marine habitats, and river catchments (including wetlands).
+Far rarer, overall, are plans to restore and protect montane habitats or grasslands and rangelands.

 You can filter can the map below by selecting the different filters to the left.